sercankulcu/sercankulcu.github.io/_teaching/object-oriented-programming-with-java.md

 * Ders Öğretim Planı <a href="http://sercankulcu.github.io/files/java/slides/Bolum_00_Ders_Ogretim_Planı.pdf">[pdf]</a>

-The resources:
+The resources
 ---

 * The Java™ Tutorials <a href="https://docs.oracle.com/javase/tutorial/">[website]</a>
 * Java ile Nesneye Yönelik Programlama, Oğuz Aslantürk <a href="https://web.cs.hacettepe.edu.tr/~bbm102/misc/java_notes_by_oa.pdf">[pdf]</a>

-Chapter 1: Introduction to Programming and Java:
+Chapter 1: Introduction to Programming and Java
 -----

 As a versatile and widely-used programming language, Java provides a powerful toolset for developing a diverse range of applications, from desktop and mobile apps to web-based services and enterprise software systems.